jaredfaris/FacebookForCats/README.md

 [Step 4](./Step%204/index.html) - Adding Postal.js to publish messages when the form submits.

 [Step 5](./Step%205/index.html) - And then adding a super basic Backbone piece that interacts.

+[Step 6](./Step%206/index.html) - Adding an event to remove a post.

+[Step 7](./Step%207/index.html) - Fixing the issue where removed posts aren't really removed from the collection.